 Before I leave you to watch the film, allow me to offer a few words on the title: Morph being short for Metamorphosis, or “change of form or structure”.
 And Resonance, as in “prolongation of sound by reverberation”.
-In addition to the poetic marriage of these two words into a film title, there’s another meaning to it also.
+In addition to the poetic marriage of these two words into a film title, there’s another meaning to it.

-Morphic Resonance is the name of a theory, put forth by biologist, author and parapsychology researcher Rupert Sheldrake.
-The theory says that if a change occurs once, it creates a field of change that makes it easier for the same change to happen elsewhere.
-Like when rats master a certain labyrinth in Australia – and other groups of rats in New York suddenly have an easier time solving it.
+“Morphic Resonance” is the name of a theory, put forth by biologist, author and parapsychology researcher Rupert Sheldrake.
+The theory says that if a change occurs once it creates a field of change that makes it easier for the same change to happen elsewhere.
+Like when a large enough group of mice master a labyrinth in Australia, other groups of mice in, say, North America suddenly have an easier time solving it.
 Or, as an extension of the theory, if someone acts selflessly, it becomes easier for others to do the same.

 But that’s not really what this film is about.
 Or, come to think of it, perhaps it is.